adityasaravana/Tuneder/README.md

  If you run across a bug, find something in the app annoying, or have a suggestion to improve the UI, feel free to open an issue or pull request and email me at aditya.saravana@icloud.com.

+## Credits

+I owe a huge thanks to [rryam]("https://github.com/rryam") for creating [MusadoraKit]("https://github.com/rryam/MusadoraKit"), a Swift Package that wraps the scariest elements of the Apple Music API and MusicKit into easy-to-use code, which the recommendation system of Tuneder is almost entirely powered by, and for his series on exploring MusicKit.
+Your articles helped create the beautiful animated background for each song, and got me started with the basics of getting songs from the Apple Music catalog.

+Thanks to [Divide-By-0]("https://github.com/Divide-By-0/") for the great app ideas and advice on open-sourcing code, and thanks to the makers of [ModernAVPlayer]("https://github.com/noreasonprojects/ModernAVPlayer"), who made Tuneder's playback capabilities possible.

 <br>
 <br>